polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 - ❓ **[Developer Forum:](https://forum.polymerlabs.org/)** Join discussions, ask questions, and share insights with fellow developers.
 - 📢 **[Discord Community:](https://discord.gg/qexCh3Ee4E)** Join our discord and connect with other Polymer Pals.

-Feel free to reach out to our product team in discord under the tag @Product .
+Feel free to reach out to our product team in discord under the role Product Team.

 ### We Value Your Feedback
 At Polymer, we are committed to continuous improvement and innovation, and your feedback plays a crucial role in this process.
 Whether it's about your experience with our incentivized testnet, our developer tools, or the support you received, we're eager to hear what you think and how we can make things better.